 The Government has recently passed the Holidays (Increasing Sick Leave) Amendment Bill, raising the minimum sick leave entitlement for employees from 5 to 10 days per year.
-The legislation is still waiting on royal assent, which is the final stage in the process of a bill becoming a law.
+The legislation has now passed Royal Assent and will come into force from 24 July 2021.

 What are Sick Leave entitlements?

 Sick leave can be used by employees when they, or someone who relies on their care like their child becomes unwell or injured.
 Employees are entitled to sick leave once they have been employed by the same employer for six months.

 When the Amendment Bill becomes law, you won’t get a huge amount of sick leave on your books straight away.
 The new process will be staggered, depending on when each employee started working with you.

 Instead of all your employees automatically gaining 10 extra days of sick leave, the Amendment Bill says that whenever they usually receive their entitlement they gain 10 more days, rather than five.
 For new employees this will be after six months of continuous employment, for existing employees this is on the 12 month anniversary of when they last became entitled to sick leave.

 For example, if you have a staff member who will become entitled to sick leave at the start of June, before the legislation come into effect, they will receive 5 days of sick leave, but in June 2022 they will be entitled to 10 days

 Please note, the 10 days entitlement is only a minimum.
 Employees who already receive more than 10 days of sick leave entitlement a year are unaffected by this change.

 The Government has also announced that it is expecting to make further changes to the Holidays Act to implement the recommendations of the Holidays Act Taskforce.